Second and Third Charge Bridging Loans

 How are they different to first charge?

-• Exit strategy: If your first loan is a mortgage, you will not have needed an exit strategy for your application.
+• Exit strategy: If your first loan is a mortgage, you will not need an exit strategy for your application.
 In comparison, your second or third charge bridging loan application will need a viable exit strategy to be considered.

 They prove how you plan to repay the loan once the term has ended.
 When it comes to properties or land, you could plan to remortgage, but sometimes it is possible to use other methods for repayment – for example, inheritance or investments.

-• Credit: First charge loan providers are usually flexible in their approach to applications as long as the exit strategy is sound.
-As a result, first charge applicants can have black marks on their credit score and still be approved.
+• Credit: First-charge loan providers are usually flexible in their approach to applications as long as the exit strategy is sound.
+As a result, first-charge applicants can have black marks on their credit scores and still be approved.

 Second and third charge bridging loans are seen as much higher risk than first.
 As a result, applicants will often need a clean bill of health for their credit history, especially if credit problems would put the exit strategy in doubt.

-All these factors can make applications a more complex process.
-Talking to a broker who specialises in bridging finance can help as they will know which providers are most likely to accept your application – improving your chances of approval and securing a more favourable rate.
+All these factors can make applications more complex.
+Talking to a broker who specialises in bridging finance can help, as they will know which providers are most likely to accept your application, improving your chances of approval and securing a more favourable rate.

 How to get a second or third bridging loan